 Live Green in Ireland

 Live in harmony with the earth.
 Leave a small footprint and live virtually off the grid in this County Clare ecohouse.
-Currently self-sufficient in water via a rainwater supply and storage system, and self-sufficient in an ample supply of timber for your woodstove.
-Options for being completely off-grid include photovoltaic panels, geothermal, or wind turbine.
+Water supply is via a filtered rainwater system with 12,000-liter water storage.
+Heating is via a multi-fuel stove which heats 5 radiators and 2 towel rails plus hot water.
+The garden provides an ample supply of firewood.
+Electricity is provided by the power company but options for being completely off-grid include photovoltaic panels, geothermal, or wind turbines.

 Stunning County Clare Ecohouse for Sale